 Forms are used to collect information from your customers, whereas waivers and policies are documents that your customers need to read and sign.

-For example, you might use forms to ask them health-related questions, or to learn about their fitness level before they attend their first class, or collect important information, such as "Where did you hear about us?", or "Can I email you occasionally?".
+For example, you might use forms to ask them health-related questions, or to learn about their fitness level before they attend their first class or appointment, or collect important information, such as "Where did you hear about us?", or "Can I email you occasionally?".

 You'll be able to configure your forms so that they're required before a customer purchases a membership and/or registers for a class.